 Eighteen architectures, one pack format.

-UltraCompress 5-bit lossless transformer compression validated across 18 architectures from 0.6B to 405B parameters — dense, mixture-of-experts, and state-space (Mamba).
+UltraCompress 5-bit near-lossless transformer compression validated across 18 architectures from 0.6B to 405B parameters — dense, mixture-of-experts, and state-space (Mamba).
 One pack format.
-Bit-identical reconstruction guaranteed by SHA-256 manifest at customer load.
+Reproducible reconstruction, verified by an SHA-256 manifest at customer load.
+(As of May 2026; the verified set now stands at 23 architectures.)

-If you compress a transformer with AWQ, GPTQ, EXL3, or bitsandbytes today, the model your customer runs is not the model you measured.
+If you compress a transformer with AWQ, GPTQ, EXL3, or bitsandbytes today, the model your customer runs is not the model you packed.
 It is a close relative.
-The perplexity will be 3-10% off from what you saw at training time.
+The perplexity will be 3-10% off from the artifact you validated.
 Most teams shrug and ship it.

 We do not get to shrug.
 The customers who actually pay premium dollars for compression — defense primes, hospital networks, banks running on-device LLMs for advisor seats — need bit-exact behavior between the artifact they audit and the artifact running in production.
 “Close enough” is a compliance blocker, not an engineering note.